regunakyle/my-discord-bot/README.md

 1. Notify you when there are free game giveaways
 2. A music player to play Youtube video inside a voice channel
+3. ChatGPT support
-3. Fun bot commands that might interest you (e.g. Currency convertion, Posting raw Pixiv images)
+4. Fun bot commands that might interest you (e.g. Currency convertion, Posting raw Pixiv images)

 ## TODO List

-- [ ] Dynamic welcome message
-- [ ] Add Spotify support
+- [ ] Music.play: Add Spotify support
-- [ ] Music bot commands:
+- [ ] Bot commands:
-  - [ ] Loop
+  - [ ] Music.loop
-  - [ ] Move
+- [ ] Support for other databases
-- [ ] Use an ORM for easier database management
+- [ ] Use alembic to make database migration scripts
-- [ ] Support for PostgreSQL
 - [ ] Create a dashboard for the bot

 ## Notable commands